theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 >
 #
 > New     States  may      be     admitted by the Congress into this Union     ; but
-# NSg/V/J NPrSg/V NPrSg/VX NSg/VX V        P  D   NPrSg    P    I/D  NPrSg/V/J .
+# NSg/V/J NPrSg/V NPrSg/VX NSg/VX V/J      P  D   NPrSg    P    I/D  NPrSg/V/J .
 NSg/C/P
 > no      new   State shall be     formed or      erected within the Jurisdiction of any   other
 # NPrSg/P NSg/J NSg/V VX    NSg/VX V/J    NPrSg/C V/J     N/J/P  D   NSg          P  I/R/D NSg/V/J
 > State ; nor   any   State be     formed by the Junction of two or      more        States  , or      Parts